AgniusBartninkas/power-automate-desktop-framework/src/flows/logger-cloud-connectors/README.md

     1. Create a SharePoint list with appropriate fields
     1. Create a SharePoint connection using the account that should make the logs in SharePoint lists
     1. Create a connection reference for the SharePoint connection in the **PADFramework** solution
-1. If you want to log to a SQL database (see **Notes** below):
-    1. Open SQL Server Management Studio
-    1. Create the table for logs using the **create-table.sql** script in `/database/`
-    1. If you want to use a SQL Server stored procedure for logging (recommended), create the stored procedure using the **create-stored-procedure.sql** script in `/database/`
 1. If you want to log to a Dataverse table (see **Notes** below):
     1. Create a Dataverse table with appropriate fields in the **PADFramework** solution